-The delayed collection of receivables owed to West Coast Power has resulted in a covenant default under its credit agreement.
-Although West Coast Power expects to cure the default, which may require us to provide credit support as a project sponsor, no assurance can be given that such a cure can be effected.
-While a similar covenant default could result under our Crockett facility's credit agreement, we are working with the lenders under that agreement and expect to avert a default.
+The delayed collection of receivables owed to West Coast Power resulted in a covenant default under its credit agreement.
+West Coast Power is working with its lenders to secure their agreement to forbear exercising their remedies under the credit agreement with respect to such covenant default.
+While a similar covenant default could be called under our Crockett facility's credit agreement, we are working with the lenders under that agreement to avert a default.
 Defaults under the Crockett and West Coast Power credit agreements do not trigger defaults under any of our corporate-level financing facilities.